BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/cursor_dev/backend/backend_prompt.md

 ### **3 API Implementation Rule**
 - Referencing `requirements/details.md`, `requirements/project_structure.md`, `requirements/prd.md`, and `requirements/task.md`, implement each API group mentioned in `requirements/details.md` with complete endpoint code, including actual database interaction logic, and configure router settings with the server **without user authentication**.
 - Always add api_router in backend/app/server.py to ensure that all API routes are properly registered with the FastAPI application.
+- Ensure pyproject.toml in the backend directory includes all necessary Python dependencies, such as FastAPI, SQLAlchemy, asyncpg, Alembic, Uvicorn, Pydantic, and any other packages required by the project.
+Add the dependency in the file if needed.

 ---